manusbhat/manusbhat-src/esoteric/esoteric-back/enss/problem_sets/Main Problem Set/Rabbit Wrestling League I/index.md

 Mugs and Alice have been watching a lot of wrestling matches lately.
 They have been watching so much wrestling that they have decided to start their own wrestling league!
 The two have already recruited $1 \le N \le 10^5$ rabbits to join their league.
 Conveniently, $N = 2^K$ for some integer $K \ge 0$.

 To prepare for the logistics of the competition, the two would like to know the total amount of brackets that could potentially occur.
 Formally, a bracket specifies which rabbit wins each of the $N - 1$ matches.
 Two brackets are considered different if for any given match their predicted winner differs.
 Because apparently no one is able to understand how a tournament bracket is supposed to be set up (see Rabbit Wrestling League II fmi), for this problem we will initially have rabbit $1$ face $2$, $3$ face $4$, and so on.
-Then, the winner of $1$ vs $2$ faces winner of $3$ vs $4$ and so on (essentially a perfect binary tree where the leaves are labelled with the natural numbers).
+Then, the winner of $1$ vs $2$ faces the winner of $3$ vs $4$ and so on (essentially a perfect binary tree where the leaves are labelled with the natural numbers).

 However, there's a catch!
 For some $0 \le P \le \min\left(10^5, \binom{N}{2}\right)$ pairs of rabbits, Alice is confident that bunny $a_i$ will definitively win over bunny $b_i$ should the two ever face each other.
 Therefore, Mugs and Alice would like to discount all brackets that violate Alice's observations.